jakokorina/KWS/README.md

 3. Then I tried to teach RNN instead of LSTM, it didn't gave necessary val metric.

-3. Then I halfed model parameters, which gave me fantastic memory reduction rate(7.27).
+4. Then I halfed model parameters, which gave me fantastic memory reduction rate(7.27).

-4. Then I teached LSTM model using layer distillation, it gave good val metric but made all rates bigger.
+5. Then I teached LSTM model using layer distillation, it gave good val metric but made all rates bigger.
 Then I tried making the same thing with RNN twice, but it didn't work either.

+All of the training information is located in the notebook.
+You can reproduce any model I trained by running the ipynb from the start to the cell with the model you want to reproduce.

 ## Streaming model